Monitoring: Amazon EMR

 And here is the same alert in Slack.

-How to setup monitoring of Amazon EMR?
+How do you set up monitoring of Amazon EMR?

 marbot works with Slack and Microsoft Teams.
-Please select your platform and follow the Getting started guide.
+Please select your platform and follow the Getting Started guide.

 Chatbot for AWS Monitoring